Skip to main content

 Prior Approval: Project Modification Request (PMR)

-The online PMR system streamlines prior approval requests from the department/PI to the COE-ORA, then on to C&G and Sponsored Programs.
-The online PMR system also provides accountability for all who manage and process PMRs.
+The online PMR system streamlines prior-approval requests from the department/PI to the COE-ORA, then to C&G and Sponsored Programs.
+The online PMR system also provides accountability for all PMR management and processing.

-- Financial System PMR 9.1 Financial System User Guide (PDF)
+• Financial System PMR: 9.1 Financial System User Guide

-- You must provide proper and adequate justification.
-To move things through the PMR System as quickly as possible, please upload justifications as a Word document and ensure they contain the level of detail that thoroughly explains the request.
+• You must provide proper and adequate justification.
+To move items through the PMR System as quickly as possible, please upload justifications as a Word document and ensure they include enough detail to thoroughly explain the request.

 F&A Calculation When Re-Budgeting: